beaconsproject/hydrology_explorer/docs/user_guide.md

 **Select source dataset** offers two options:

 1. **Use demo dataset** - This dataset is embedded in the app and is located in the Dawson area in central Yukon, Canada.
 It includes all spatial layers required to run the app.
-If selected, study area, streams, and catchments will be added to the Mapview. **ADD THIS TO THE APP** -
+If selected, study area, streams, and catchments will be added to the Mapview.

     📌 **ADD THIS TO THE APP** - While not required, the App will also add the following spatial layers to the map legend: undisturbed areas, fire, linear disturbance, areal disturbance, protected areas, Quartz claims, and Placer claims.